 An initial administrative review applies to alleged offenses reported by faculty under Article IV, Section 1 of this policy; it does not apply to offenses reported under Article IV, Section 2.
 Within one calendar week of notification by a faculty member, the Provost shall designate the head of the academic unit responsible for supervision of the course in which the offense occurred to conduct an initial administrative review.
 The Provost will provide the unit head with the substance of the faculty member's report, a summary of the evidence presented by the faculty member, and a summary of the student's Academic Integrity history.
-Within one calendar week of such designation, the unit head will review the case and make a recommendation to the b.
-Appeal of Misconduct - Action by the Academic Integrity Board

-Provost with respect to the penalty.
+Within one calendar week of such designation, the unit head will review the case and make a recommendation to the Provost with respect to the penalty.
 The Provost will transmit this recommendation to the faculty member.
 The faculty member may consider, but is not obligated to follow this recommendation.
 The faculty member shall communicate this decision to both the student and to the Provost within one calendar week of receipt of the recommendation.